-The Group has recognised deferred tax assets amounting to R281.4 million, part of which relates to the recognition of deferred taxation on assessed losses.
+The Group has recognised deferred tax assets amounting to R743.1 million, R385.2 million related to the recognition of assessed losses.

-In order to recognise the deferred tax assets, management has made certain estimates in relation to the future taxable income of the entities, including appropriate taxation planning strategies, thereby concluding on supporting the recoverability of those individual assets.
+In order to recognise the deferred tax assets, management has made certain estimates in relation to the future taxable income of the entities, including appropriate taxation planning strategies relevant to restructured entities within the group in order to support the recoverability of certain deferred tax assets.

-We focused on this area due to the judgemental nature of certain of the assumptions made, that are used to support the recognition of the deferred taxation asset.
+We focussed on this area due to the judgemental nature of certain of the assumptions made, that are used to support the recognition of the deferred taxation asset.

-Accordingly, the deferred taxation assets are considered to be a key audit matter, as disclosed in note 18.
+Accordingly, the audit of deferred taxation assets is considered to be a key audit matter.
+Deferred tax assets are disclosed in note 16 to the financial statements.

 Our procedures included: